enova/pgl_ddl_deploy/README.md

 - `drop_tags`: the set of command tags for which the drop event triggers will fire.
   Change with caution.
 These are defaulted to the appropriate default set for either `include_schema_regex` or `include_only_repset_tables`.
+- `blacklisted_tags`: These are command tags that are never permitted to be propagated to subscribers.
+It is configurable, but the default is `pgl_ddl_deploy.blacklisted_tags()`
 - `exclude_alter_table_subcommands`: if you want to exclude certain `ALTER TABLE` subcommand tags, here is the place to do it.
 The standard list can be found as the function `pgl_ddl_deploy.common_exclude_alter_table_subcommands()`.
 You can also simply choose